xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 </code></pre>

-This will make Doxygen generate a file called <span class="doxyComputerOutput">searchdata.xml</span> in the output directory (configured with <a href="/web-doxygen/docs/pages/config/#cfg_output_directory">OUTPUT\_DIRECTORY</a>).
+This will make Doxygen generate a file called <code>searchdata.xml</code> in the output directory (configured with <a href="/web-doxygen/docs/pages/config/#cfg_output_directory">OUTPUT\_DIRECTORY</a>).
 You can change the file name (and location) with the <a href="/web-doxygen/docs/pages/config/#cfg_searchdata_file">SEARCHDATA\_FILE</a> option.

 The next step is to put the raw search data into an index for efficient searching.
-You can use <span class="doxyComputerOutput">doxyindexer</span> for this.
+You can use <code>doxyindexer</code> for this.
 Simply run it from the command line:

 <pre><code>doxyindexer searchdata.xml
 </code></pre>

-This will create a directory called <span class="doxyComputerOutput">doxysearch.db</span> with some files in it.
-By default the directory will be created at the location from which <span class="doxyComputerOutput">doxyindexer</span> was started, but you can change the directory using the <span class="doxyComputerOutput">-o</span> option.
+This will create a directory called <code>doxysearch.db</code> with some files in it.
+By default the directory will be created at the location from which <code>doxyindexer</code> was started, but you can change the directory using the <code>-o</code> option.

-Copy the <span class="doxyComputerOutput">doxysearch.db</span> directory to the same directory as where the <span class="doxyComputerOutput">doxysearch.cgi</span> is located and rerun the browser test by pointing the browser to
+Copy the <code>doxysearch.db</code> directory to the same directory as where the <code>doxysearch.cgi</code> is located and rerun the browser test by pointing the browser to

 <pre><code>http://yoursite.com/path/to/cgi/doxysearch.cgi?test